-Field Placement: Main Street Project (Minneapolis, MN)
+Field placement: Main Street Project

-Kate created a guide documenting the new approach to sustainable and inclusive farming developed by the Rural Enterprise Center in Northfield, MN.
+Kate created a guide documenting the new approach to sustainable and inclusive farming developed by the Rural Enterprise Center in Northfield, Minnesota.
 She interviewed participants and other community members in order to document the farming system, programs and processes in Northfield so that other rural areas in the region would have the tools to utilize, implement and adapt the approach in their communities.

-Policy Placement: Justice Policy Institute (Washington, DC)
+Policy placement: Justice Policy Institute

 Kate researched public defense systems across the states and in the District of Columbia and wrote a report based on her findings.
 It includes information gleaned from interviews with Public Defenders, people who have used Public Defender Services and other experts in order to more fully understand the connection between poverty and the justice system.